CETL | Canvas | Online | Software | Teaching | Tech-4-Teach | Workshops

 • Click Navigation (across top)

-• Drag and drop the desired 3rd-Party Product from the bottom list to the top list
+• Drag the desired 3rd-Party Product up to the visable area

 • Press Save